-Selection assessments
+Selection Assessments

 To be selected to the Youth Custodial Officer appointment pool, there are assessment stages you must successfully undertake.
 Stages are not necessarily sequential.
-Due to timing restraints, some stages may overlap.
+Due to timing restraints, some stages may overlap or may even change order due to operational requirements or unavoidable events such as COVID restrictions being put in place.